nikolicvanja/nikolicvanja.github.io/_pages/cv.md

 Positions
 ======
-* 11/2019 -- Assistant Professor (Tenure-track) at Radboud University, The Netherlands
+* 11/2019 -- Assistant Professor (Tenure Track) at Radboud University, The Netherlands
 * 12/2015 -- 10/2019 Postdoctoral researcher at TU Munich, Germany with Prof. Barbara Wohlmuth
 * 12/2012 -- 11/2015 Doctoral researcher at University of Klagenfurt, Austria with Prof. Barbara Kaltenbacher